 Telemedicine companies are growing in number, raising great concerns for the physicians.
 It is being estimated that the popularity of these companies will increase to a great extent in 2015.
 Telemedicine companies seem to be taking patients away from physicians’ practices.
 The patients are likely to get more attracted to telemedicine because it offers immediate services to them in the comfort of their house.
 Compared to seeing a doctor, telemedicine sessions cost less.

 5. Medicaid Payment Issues for Primary Care Practitioners

 Primary care physicians (PCP) will not have a good start to 2015.
 Enhanced Medicaid payments that brought their reimbursement up to Medicare levels will stop.
 Their payment will fall back to the old level.
 Only a few states will continue to provide enhanced Medicaid payments to PCPs from their own funds.
 At a time when six million people have been added to the Medicaid program, lack of enhanced payment will be a blow to PCPs.

 6. Penalties under the Physician Quality Reporting System

 Similar to the Meaningful Use Program, penalties for not adhering to Medicare’s PQRS will start in 2015.
 Based on the 2013 reporting, the penalty for not reporting PQRS data will start at 1.5% from 2015.
 Based on the 2014 reporting, this penalty will increase to 2% in 2016.

 In 2015, the three-year shared-savings contracts that protected Accountable Care Organizations (ACOs) from losing money will start running out.
 If ACOs continue to stay in the program they might have to face huge penalties.

-Safeguard yourself from these seven important changes in 2015 by taking a note of them beforehand and be rest assured of a profitable, easily manageable and a successfully running medical practice.
+Safeguard yourself from these seven important changes in 2015 by taking note of them beforehand and be rest assured of a profitable, easily manageable and a successfully running medical practice.